-A second conclusion is that the typical timescale for convective motion is much shorter than the evolutionary time scale.
+A second conclusion is that the typical time scale for convective motion is much shorter than the evolutionary time scale (see Section 6.4.3).
 Consequently convection zones are very efficiently mixed, and we may assume that their chemical composition is uniform at all times.
 This has important effects on the evolution of stars with convective cores.